A lot or a little?

 What parents need to know

 Parents need to know that Terminator 2: Judgment Day -- the first sequel to Arnold Schwarzenegger's sci-fi action hit The Terminator -- is extremely violent and features disturbing postapocalyptic imagery, all of which are likely to be more intense in the movie's 3D version.
 Characters are shot and killed, and blood is shown.
 Frequent profanity includes "f--k" and its variations.
 Naked male buttocks appear when the Terminators make their first appearances.
-However, the film does a surprisingly good job of addressing the issue of collateral damage, which is often glazed over in similar big action films.
+However, the film does a surprisingly good job of addressing the issue of collateral damage, which is often glazed over in big action films.
 The point is made by multiple characters, most importantly young John Connor, that killing bystanders must be avoided at all costs, even though the fate of the world may hang in the balance.
-In this way, while a definitive big science fiction action film, this movie has more of a conscience than many other films in its genre.
+In this way this movie has more of a conscience than many other films in its genre.

 What's the story?

-Continuing the story of the first film, TERMINATOR 2: JUDGMENT DAY finds The Terminator, played by Arnold Schwarzenegger, sent back in time from the future again, but this time switching sides to become the protector of the human race's future hope, John Connor.
-Meanwhile, Connor's mother Sarah (Linda Hamilton), who tries to spread the knowledge of an apocalyptic future that she acquires in the first film, is deemed insane and confined to an institution.
-The action is almost nonstop with shopping mall shootouts, truck/motorcycle chases, and various other action set pieces saturating the film.
+Continuing the story of the first film, TERMINATOR 2: JUDGMENT DAY finds the Terminator, played by Arnold Schwarzenegger, sent back in time from the future again but this time switching sides to become the protector of the human race's future hope, John Connor.
+Meanwhile, Connor's mother Sarah (Linda Hamilton), who tries to spread the knowledge of an apocalyptic future that she acquired in the first film, is deemed insane and confined to an institution.
+The action is almost nonstop, with shopping-mall shoot-outs, truck/motorcycle chases, and various other action set pieces saturating the film.

 Is it any good?